gdamore/less-fork/README.md

 APIs have improved safety or performance.

 It is also modified to substantially improve its compliance with the POSIX specifications when running as `more`.
-I believe that when called as `more`, less fully implements both Issue 6 and Issue 7 specified behaviors of the more utility.
+We believe that when called as `more`, less fully implements both Issue 6 and Issue 7 specified behaviors of the more utility.